 Configurable Libraries: Users can configure their own actor libraries via a semantic type interface, or download (and upload) additional actors from the Kepler repository.
-Actors can be created and added to the local library by semantically annotating them, using a Seman

-1.1.2 Architecture
+1.1.2 ARCHITECTURE

 Kepler builds upon the mature Ptolemy II framework, developed at the University of California, Berkeley.
 Ptolemy II is a software framework developed as part of the Ptolemy project, which studies modeling, simulation, and design of concurrent, real-time, embedded systems.
-Kepler 2.4 is based on Ptolemy II 9.1.
+Kepler 2.5 is based on Ptolemy II 9.1.

 Kepler inherits from Ptolemy the actor-oriented modeling paradigm that separates workflow components ("actors") from the overall workflow orchestration (conducted by "directors"), making components more easily reusable.
-Through the actor-oriented and hierarchical modeling features built into Ptolemy, Kepler scientific workflows can operate at very different levels of granularity, from low-level "plumbing workflows" (that explicitly move data around or start and monitor remote jobs, for example) to high-level "conceptual workflows" that interlink complex, domain-specific data analysis steps.
+Through the actor-oriented and hierarchical modeling features built into Ptolemy, Kepler scientific workflows can operate at very different levels of granularity, from low-level "plumbing workflows" (that explicitly move data around or start and monitor remote jobs, for example) to high-level "conceptual workflows" (that interlink complex, domain-specific data analysis steps).
 Kepler also inherits modeling and design capabilities from Ptolemy, including the Vergil graphical user interface and workflow scheduling and execution capabilities.